isomerpages/nlb-IOHA2020/_registration/registration.md

 <b>What is included in the registration fee</b>

-•	Access to the virtual conference (23–27 August 2021, +8 GMT)
+•	Access to the virtual conference (23–27 August 2021, UTC +8 )

 •	Three keynote speeches from distinguished speakers in the world of oral history